maheraladdin/trello-clone/README.md

 ## Description

 This is a simple Trello clone that allows you to create, edit, and delete boards, lists, and tasks.
-It also allows you to move tasks between columns.
+It also allows you to move tasks between columns and more...

 ## ERD